Vassilis Spanoulis: 2005–06 season

 Following his outstanding season in 2004–05 with Maroussi, Spanoulis signed a 3-year contract worth €1.6 million net income, with EuroLeague powerhouse Panathinaikos Athens.
-Spanoulis and his agent, Miško Ražnatović, set the contract terms so that Spanoulis would have a buyout clause after just one year, and set the buyout amount at US $400,000.
+Spanoulis and his agent, Miško Ražnatović, set the contract terms so that Spanoulis would have a buyout clause after just one year and set the buyout amount at US $400,000.
 This was Spanoulis' first season playing at the highest European-wide professional club level.

 With Panathinaikos, in the Greek Basket League 2005–06 season, he won both the Greek Basket League championship and the Greek Cup.
-His team went 24–2 during the Greek Basket League regular season, and 8–0 during the Greek League playoffs, for an overall record of 32–2 in the national domestic league championship, and also went undefeated in the Greek Cup, at 5–0, for an overall record of 37–2 in Greek competitions.
-He played in the 2006 Greek League All-Star Game, and was named to the Greek Basket League's Best Five Team.
+His team went 24–2 during the Greek Basket League regular season, and 8–0 during the Greek League playoffs, for an overall record of 32–2 in the national domestic league championship, and went undefeated in the Greek Cup, at 5–0, for an overall record of 37–2 in Greek competitions.
+He played in the 2006 Greek League All-Star Game and was named to the Greek Basket League's Best Five Team.

 Spanoulis was also selected to the EuroLeague 2005–06 season's All-EuroLeague Second Team.

 In 28.8 minutes per game of play, during the 2005–06 EuroLeague competition, Spanoulis averaged 14.6 points, 3.1 assists, 2.0 rebounds, and 1.4 steals, in 23 games of EuroLeague play, with Panathinaikos Athens for the season.
 He also shot 61.8% in 2-point shooting, and 36.8% from 3-point range; 53.4% overall.

 He was the team's leading scorer, even though he often came off the bench.
 He won the EuroLeague MVP of the Round award twice during the season.
 In 2005–06, his team finished the EuroLeague with a record of 16–7.
 Spanoulis was also voted as the 7th best worldwide European player of the year (including NBA players) in 2006, by FIBA Europe, in their FIBA Europe Player of the Year award voting.

-Many fans in Europe began calling him, "Euro Kobe", after such a dominant rookie season of EuroLeague.
+Many fans began calling him, "Euro Kobe".